-Gardening can be a great hobby and every gardener should own the essential garden tools to make their gardening tasks easier and enjoyable.
-Take into account which tools you’ll use for a longer period of time.
+Gardening can be a great hobby and every gardener should own the best gardening tools to make their gardening tasks easier and enjoyable.
+Take into account which tools you'll use for a longer period of time.
 Also, keep in mind the different types of garden tools that you should have inside your garden toolbox.

 They are necessary to have whether you do gardening indoor or outdoor.
 These are the essential ones you should invest in.
 Trust us, you won't be able to do anything without them.

 1. Pruning Shears